Menu

 Before coming to Berkeley in 2015, I held tenure-track positions at UC Santa Cruz and at Harvard; before that, I was a graduate student at the University of Massachusetts, Amherst.
 My dissertation was co-advised by Angelika Kratzer and Rajesh Bhatt.
 You can read about the Kratzer side of the academic genealogy here and here, thanks to Kai von Fintel.
 My academic ancestors on the Bhatt side can be found here.

 Before that, I was an undergrad at Brandeis University, where I majored in linguistics and in philosophy.
-And still further back, I grew up in Fairfax County, VA, where I attended TJHSST (motto "today is tomorrow'').
+And still further back, I grew up in Fairfax County, Virginia, where I attended TJHSST (motto "today is tomorrow'').

 Contact information